alexkreidler/covid/src/covid-testing/in.md

-  More specifically, they are using the realtime RT-PCR or qRT-PCR tests, which just means that firstly, the amount of the virus is measured continuously throughout the test (in "real-time"), and since SARS-CoV-2 is an RNA virus, RT means that the test simply uses the complementary DNA (cDNA) to the RNA strands.
+  More specifically, they are using the realtime RT-PCR or qRT-PCR tests, which just means that firstly, the amount of the virus is measured continuously throughout the test (in "real-time"), and since SARS-CoV-2 is an RNA virus, RT means that the test simply uses the complementary DNA (cDNA) to the RNA. strands.

 [^fn1]:

 This is why China had a large bump in their number of reported cases: because they changed the criteria to patients who had the symptoms, not just those who tested positive on the test.
-In fact, many cases will test negative multiple times.
+Many cases can test negative multiple times.
 See the Accuracy section.

+[^lamp]: @parida_loop_2008 provides a valuable description of the process, although it is out of date by now.
+Additionally, @becherer_loop-mediated_2020 provides a modern review of sequence-dependent detection

 ## Time

-In diagnostic testing for a pandemic, most experts would likely say that throughput is more important than the absolute time it takes for each test.
+In diagnostic testing for a pandemic, most experts would likely agree that throughput is more important than the absolute time it takes for each test.
 However, time is still important to the patients, and in many cases a shorter absolute time allows for greater throughput.

 According to ThermoFisher, one of the leading providers of qPCR tests, the average running time for a PCR test is 2 hours.
-They also market their "Fast PCR" tests, which cut that down to 60 minutes. [@noauthor_benefits_nodate]
+They also market their "Fast PCR" tests, which cut that down to 60 minutes [@noauthor_benefits_nodate].

 The most experimental research for PCR tests by using a micro-sized version of the test can do 40 cycles of PCR in 6 minutes.
-However, this can only process 100 nanoliters of a sample, and would require many in parallel to gain throughput capabilities. [@neuzil_ultra_2006]
+However, this can only process 100 nanoliters of a sample, and would require many in parallel to gain the requisite throughput capabilities [@neuzil_ultra_2006].

-LAMP tests can be completed, after the pre-processing steps, in less than 20 seconds.
+LAMP tests can be completed, after the pre-processing steps, in less than 20 seconds [@noauthor_lamp-covid-19_nodate].

 ## Cost

 qPCR tests require large, expensive machines called thermocyclers, along with reagents and other laboratory equipment necessary to extract and prepare the DNA or RNA carefully before the test.

-Some groups have shown that they have been able to decrease the "cost per reaction" of PCR tests to around a dollar. [@santos_development_2017]
+Some groups have shown that they have been able to decrease the "cost per reaction" of PCR tests to around a dollar [@santos_development_2017].

-However, the main issue here is the initial capital outlays for buying the requisite equipment, which may not be a problem for existing labs in developed countries, but can be an issue for remote locations.
+However, the main issue here is the initial capital outlays (~$2000-$4000) for buying the requisite equipment, which may not be a problem for existing labs in developed countries, but can be an issue for remote locations. @wong_rapid_2015 and others have attempted to build thermocyclers specifically for remote locations.

-This is why LAMP tests have become popular as a more accurate form of rapid diagnostic tests (RDTs) for some diseases such as malaria and tuberculosis which are major issues in many developing countries.
+This is why LAMP tests have become popular as a point-of-care (POC) tests for some diseases such as malaria and tuberculosis in many developing countries. [^malaria] @tambo_loop-mediated_2018 showed that LAMP could be 30% more sensitive than the rapid diagnostic tests (RDTs) which they had used previously.

+[^malaria]: See the Background section of @vasquez_diagnostic_2018, describing many previous papers applying LAMP in the field.

 ## Complexity and use of Healthcare System Resources